eabeam/ec200.f20/content/assignment/01-lab.md

 There are three ways to open a data file:

-1. In the file browser, double click on the data file you want to open
+1. Outside Stata, double click on the data file you want to open

-2. Use the **FILE/OPEN** drop down menu in Stata and open the data set name `driving.dta` that you copied into your folder.
+2. Use the **FILE/OPEN** drop down menu in Stata and open the data set that you copied into your folder.
 Note that in the command window, the `use` command appears.
 We'll use that one later.

-3. Type `use filename.dta,clear` into the command window
+3. Type `use filename.dta, clear` into the command window within Stata

-Download `driving_2004.dta`, from Blackboard and open it.
+Download `driving_2004.dta`, from Teams and open it.
 This is a data file of driving laws, vehicle accidents, and fatalities in the United States in 2004.